top of page

 • Documentation of each child’s work

-• Sensual learning – encouraging children to use all their senses
+• Sensory learning – encouraging children to use all their senses

 • Reciprocity – valuing interaction and the exchange of ideas